Choosing Your Base Van - A Practical Comparison

 • Worse fuel economy - 13-16 mpg combined typical

 My take: This is the best bang-for-buck in van builds.
-For $8,000-15,000, you get a reliable platform that will last for years and won't break the bank to maintain.
-Yes, you give up standing room.
-But you gain financial security and simplicity.
-If you're on the fence about van life, start here.
-You can always upgrade to a high-roof van later if you decide you need it.
+For $8,000-15,000, you get a reliable platform that's cheap to maintain and easy to fix.
+You give up standing room, which is a real trade-off — but you gain financial flexibility to put more into your build.
+If you're on the fence about van life, this is a low-risk way to start.
+You can always move to a high-roof van later if you decide you need the headroom.

 What about the Ford Econoline?

 The Econoline (E-150/E-250/E-350, produced until 2014) fills the same niche as the Express.
 Similar price range, similar capability.
-The main difference: the 5.4L Triton engine has known issues — spark plugs can break off in the head ($500-1,000 fix), plus cam phaser and timing chain problems.
-The LS in the Express is more reliable.
+The main caveat: the 5.4L Triton engine has some well-documented issues — spark plugs that can break off in the head, and cam phaser/timing chain problems in certain model years.
+The LS in the Express is generally considered more trouble-free.

-If you find an Econoline with the 6.8L V10 at a good price, that's worth considering — the V10 is more reliable, but gets 10-12 mpg.
-Otherwise, the Express is the safer bet.
+If you find an Econoline with the 6.8L V10 at a good price, that's worth considering — the V10 has a better reliability track record, though it gets 10-12 mpg.

 Read more about why I chose a 2004 Chevy Express 2500 for my build →